sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/02 - Back Then/03 - The Spaceship.md

 Oh. "...
 And who are you?" she asked him carefully.
 After all, in *this* timeline, she had not visited Subcon Forest yet...

 Snatcher's eyes widened for just a moment, before settling into an expression of unamusement. "*No, no. Don't play dumb with me, kid.
-If I and some of my minions remember a world covered in lava and a brat judging everyone based on her warped sense of justice, then you certainly remember.*"
+You just rewound everything, didn't you?
+Beat that brat into the ground.
+Tore her into pieces, I hope.*"

 The Kid's eyes widened.
 "What?
 But that's not right!"
 She looked down at her hands.
 "There's no way you should remember that.
 Chronologically I haven't even met you yet."